seedstack/website/content/docs/seed/manual/core/diagnostics.md

     }

-All diagnostic collectors are automatically detected by SEED and will be used in diagnostic information gathering.
+All diagnostic collectors are automatically detected by Seed and will be used in diagnostic information gathering.
 The diagnostic domain uniquely identifies the information of the collector.

 # Diagnostic reporter